Automatic Geometric Decomposition for Analytical Inverse Kinematics: Experimental Evaluation and Comparison

 \subsection{Accuracy}

-The accuracy of our method is only limited by the chosen floating point representation and the numeric errors that originate from mathematical operations within it.
-For each of the compared methods, the obtained position and orientation error are of a similar magnitude. \figref{fig:ur5_errors} shows a detailed comparison for the UR5 robot.

-EAIK and IKFast are within the expected accuracy for an analytical method that uses double-precision floating-point representations.
-Both numerical methods show similar errors, roughly ten orders of magnitude higher than the errors of analytical solutions.
-The error on the numerical solvers vastly depends on the number of undergone iterations (up to 30 in our case) and poses a trade-off between accuracy and computation time.
-A quantitative comparison of different numerical solvers and their respective parameters is out of scope for this work but available in \cite{dktpart1, dktpart2}.
+The accuracy of analytical methods (i.e., ours and IKFast) is only limited by the chosen floating-point representation and the numeric errors that originate from mathematical operations within it.
+The solutions we obtain via IKFlow for the Panda manipulator result in a median position error of \SI{7.3e-3}{\meter}.
+The median position error of our approach is \SI{1.12e-15}{\meter} using the same poses as with IKFlow on the Panda.
+The error of our method thereby lies within the expected double-precision floating-point accuracy.
+When evaluated on the UR5 robot, the numerical methods (GN and LM) show a similar median position error of about $10^{-4}$ m.
+This is multiple orders of magnitude higher than the median error of our method ($10^{-15}$ m) and IKFast ($10^{-12}$ m) for the same experimental setup.
+The error on the numerical solvers vastly depends on the number of iterations undergone (up to 30 in our case) and poses a trade-off between accuracy and computation time.
+A quantitative comparison of different numerical solvers and their respective parameters is available in \cite{dktpart1, dktpart2}.